Extracting Parton Distribution Functions from Lattice QCD Calculations: Abstract

 \section{Abstract}

-Parton distribution functions (PDFs) are the most prominent nonperturbative quantities describing the relation between a hadron and the quarks and gluons within it, and play an essential role to connect the dynamics of QCD to the cross sections of colliding hadron(s).
-Extending Ji's recent suggestion \cite{Ji:2013dva}, we propose to extract PDFs from QCD global analysis of ``data'' from lattice QCD calculations of hadronic matrix elements, whose continuum limit can be perturbatively factorized in terms of PDFs.
-Although the operators defining the quasi-PDFs, introduced by Ji \cite{Ji:2013dva}, could have linear as well as quadratic ultra-violet divergence, we demonstrate to all orders that these quasi-PDFs could be factorized into the normal PDFs.
-We present the derivation of next-to-leading order factorized coefficient functions.
+Parton distribution functions (PDFs) are nonperturbative quantities describing the relation between a hadron and quarks and gluons within it.
+We propose to extract PDFs from QCD global analysis of ``data" generated by lattice QCD calculations of good ``lattice cross sections", which are basically single-hadron matrix elements that are lattice QCD calculable and perturbative QCD factorizable into the PDFs.
+To demonstrate the existence of good ``lattice cross sections", we take quasi-quark distribution introduced by Ji \cite{Ji:2013dva} as a case study to show that it could be factorized into the PDFs to all orders in perturbation theory if it can be multiplicatively renormalized.
+We calculate the factorized coefficients at the next-to-leading order in $\alpha_s$.

 \allowdisplaybreaks